apache/linkis-website/community/how-to-verify.md

     gpg>

 ```
--Use the following command to check the signature
+- Use the following command to check the signature
 ```shell
   for i in *.tar.gz; do echo $i; gpg --verify $i.asc $i; done
   #or